Ben883/Keysight_MATLAB/README.md

 ## Connecting to Your Instruments

-When the program first launches, it will pull all of your VISAs from Keysight Connection Expert.
+When the program first launches, it will pull all your VISAs from Keysight Connection Expert.
 Once you select the instruments you want to use, press the `Connect to Instruments` button.
-Once you are succesfully connected, the light in the bottom right corner of the GUI will turn green.
+Once you are successfully connected, the light in the bottom right corner of the GUI will turn green.

 ## Connecting to VSA